Bills safety Hamlin back in Buffalo to continue recovery

-Hamlin was discharged from the University of Cincinnati Medical Center in the morning and flown to Buffalo, where he will continue his recovery.
+Hamlin was discharged from the University of Cincinnati Medical Center in the morning and flown to western New York.
+He was listed in stable condition at Buffalo General Medical Center/Gates Vascular Institute.

 “I can confirm that he is doing well.
-And this is the beginning of the next stage of his recovery,” Dr. William Knight said.
+And this is the beginning of the next stage of his recovery,” said Dr. William Knight, one of his doctors in Cincinnati.

-Doctors said Hamlin has been walking since Friday, and eating regular food and undergoing therapy.
+Doctors said Hamlin has been walking since having a breathing tube removed on Friday, eating regular food and undergoing therapy.
 They said he was on a normal or even accelerated trajectory in his recovery from cardiac arrest, which is considered a life-threatening event, and that normal recovery can be measured from weeks to months.

 “We continue to be ecstatic about his recovery,” Dr. Timothy Pritts said.